EVCV/Premium-hosting-version-2-website/create-perfect-plan.md

 Before finalizing the plan:
 1. **Requirements Coverage**: Cross-reference every requirement from $ARGUMENTS against the plan
-2. **Task Validation**: Ensure all tasks are ≤4 hours with clear acceptance criteria
+2. **Task Validation**: Ensure all tasks have clear acceptance criteria
 3. **Research Backing**: Verify all decisions are supported by research findings
 4. **Integration Clarity**: Confirm all file paths and code references are specific
 5. **AI Executability**: Test plan clarity for autonomous implementation